ShawnZhong/DepSurf/README.md

 ## Prerequisites

-DepSurf is written with Python 3.11 or higher.
-Tested on Ubuntu 22.04 and 24.04.
+DepSurf requires Python 3.11 or higher.
+It has been tested on Ubuntu 22.04 and Ubuntu 24.04.

 We recommend using [uv](https://astral.sh/uv/) for environment setup: